Total Joint Replacement Program

 Now, close to one year after Cook’s surgery, he’s doing great and staying active in whatever way he can.
 “It was just a fantastic experience.
 It’s almost like I want to do it again,” laughs Cook.
 “Hopefully I won’t need anything else replaced, but if I do, I’ll go to Maple Grove Hospital, that’s for sure.”

 Maple Grove Hospital is one of two sites within the North Memorial Health system that offers total joint surgeries.
-North Memorial Health Hospital is the other.
+Robbinsdale Hospital is the other.